nilearn/nilearn/doc/introduction.rst

 In brief, the analysis of fMRI images involves:

-1. describing the paradigm in terms of events of various types occuring at certain times and having a certain duration.
+1. describing the paradigm in terms of events of various types occuring at certain times and having some durations.
 2. from this description, creating predictors for each type of event, typically using a convolution by the impulse haemodynamic response.
 3. assembling these predictors in a design-matrix, providing a *linear model*
 4. estimate the parameters of the model, that is, the weights associated with each predictors at each voxel, using linear regression.